miejulian/MissingItems/README.md

 # Phar:

-get the latest .phar from the poggit page: https://poggit.pmmp.io/p/MissingItems/
+get the latest .phar from the release folder